Do you feel a bulge in your belly and are unsure if you have diastasis recti or a hernia?

 - more than 6-12 months have gone by and you do not notice any improvement in your symptoms

 The type of surgery that is performed is called an abdominoplasty (aka tummy tuck).

-Be sure to speak with your provider and do your own research to see if you are a good candidate for surgery as no surgery is without risks.
+Be sure to speak with your provider and do your research to see if you are a good candidate for surgery, as no surgery is without risks.

-If diastasis recti goes untreated, you may experience back pain, pelvic pain and/or postural changes due to a weakened core.
+If diastasis recti goes untreated, you may experience lower back pain, pelvic floor dysfunction, and postural changes due to a weakened core.

 Final Words on the difference between Diastasis Recti & Hernia

-If you think you have a abdominal hernia or diastasis recti, make sure you speak with your provider as every case is different.
+If you think you have an abdominal hernia or diastasis recti, make sure you speak with your provider as every case is different.

 Now I want to hear from you.

 Did you suffer from diastasis recti or hernia after pregnancy?

 Comment below and let me know!